AdobeDocs/internal-test.en/help/test-guide/authoring-guide/syntax-style-guide.md

 /help/using/docile-rules/introduction.md
 ```

-To learn more about adding root links, see [Linking tips](linking.md)

 **Deep linking**

 To link to a heading within an article, the target heading must have an explicit heading ID (also called an "anchor ID").
 Example: